 - Have business dealings with us (whether as one of our suppliers, or as a regulator we deal with, or in the context of a transaction), or

 - Apply or register your interest for employment with Stacks.

-The personal information we will collect from you will usually include your name, title, address and e-mail address and contact numbers (telephone, fax, mobile).
-If necessary for the purposes of providing advice to you, or for providing you with other information (such as email updates) sometimes we may collect other personal information from you, such as the areas of our practice which you are interested in.
+The personal information we will collect from you will usually include your name, title, address, email address, contact numbers (telephone, fax, mobile).
+If necessary for the purposes of providing advice or information to you, we may collect other personal information from you, such as information to verify your identity or to be able to liaise with third parties on your behalf (such as date of birth, tax file or Medicare numbers).
 We will not ask to collect sensitive information about you (such as details of your racial or ethnic origin, political affiliation, religious beliefs, sexual preferences, criminal convictions or health information) unless it is needed for the purposes of providing legal advice.